Information Centre at Trentham station site.

 Along this section, watch for swamp wallabies, grey kangaroos and short-beaked echidnas.

-The marked trail ends in Lyonville.
-A short loop trail has been constructed here which takes you down to the Domino Creek to see the brick-lined tunnel that carries the creek under the line.
-The loop continues along an old logging trail before returning to the railway.
+A sign, about 4km from Trentham indicates a short loop trail that has been constructed to take you down to the Domino Creek to see the brick-lined tunnel that carries the creek under the line.
+The loop continues along an old logging trail before returning to the trail.